 The degree of autonomy that an employee can experience varies significantly from day to day and from organisation to organisation.
 For instance, your supervisor might have a say in how you should approach your daily duties but less control over you and your team’s strategic direction.
-If your expectations are not in line with the degree of autonomy you are experiencing at work, you will be more likely to consider leaving your job as soon as possible.
+If your expectations are not in line with the degree of autonomy you are experiencing at work, you will be more likely to consider leaving your job without delay.

-On the other hand, you may choose to be a stay-at-home parent until your children are in school.
-If you discover a new health condition or disability, it is your discretion to decide whether to disclose sensitive details.
+Moreover, you may decide to become a stay-at-home parent until your children reach school age.
+In the case of a new health condition or disability, it is entirely up to you to choose whether to disclose sensitive details.

 As companies increasingly grow and evolve, you might experience internal changes in workplace dynamics, and therefore organisational restructuring.
 For instance, a downsized team might result in your duties and responsibilities in the workplace changing.
 Although this might be necessary for the company you work with, you might consider pursuing new opportunities which better fit your skillset.

-If you have maximised your current job opportunities, you might consider working on new projects, goals and possibly aspiring for a career change.
+If you have maximised your current job opportunities, you might consider working on new projects and goals or possibly aspiring for a career change.
 To do so, you might need to retrain and invest time to acquire new skills.
-However, if your full-time job does not allow you enough free time to plan your career change, you might feel that you want to reduce your working hours or quit your current role without having another one to go to yet.
+However, if your full-time job does not allow you enough free time to plan your career change, you might consider reducing your working hours or quitting your current role without having another job lined up.

 As technology advances our ability to perform various jobs remotely without negatively affecting the quality of work, companies are increasingly offering workers flexibility, such as flexible hours and remote working.
-However, your profession’s nature might not accommodate flexible working, for example, working in hospitality or education.
+However, the nature of your profession might not accommodate flexible working, for example, working in hospitality or education.
 Therefore, you might feel that an occupation change can be an opportunity to meet your specific needs.

 The Equality Act 2010 protects you against discrimination, harassment and bullying related to protected characteristics.